alonso-herreros/uni-lnas-lab2/Session 2 report.md

 * [x] Result:
 -->

-> The group delay was estimated using the corresponding formula:
+> The group delay was estimated using an approximation of the corresponding formula, approximating the
->
-> $$
-> τ_d = - \frac{d \arg\{H(ω)\}}{d ω}
-> $$
->
-> In order to find this value at the center of the bandpass filter, two close frequencies were chosen around
+> **derivative of phase as a linear slope**.
+Two close frequencies were chosen around the target frequency,
-> the center frequency, and the phases were measured using the method described in the previous section.
-The
+> and the phases were measured using previous method.
+In order to take more accurate measurements, the
-> group delay was then estimated by calculating the slope of the phase response at the center frequency.
-In
-> order to take more accurate measurements, the measurements were done one at a time, with a time scale
+> measurements were done one at a time, with a time scale allowing for greater resolution, and at around $t =
-> allowing for greater resolution, and at around $t = 20 \text{ ms}$
+> 20 \text{ ms}$
 >
 > ![alt](figures/fig2.2.3.1.png)
 > ![alt](figures/fig2.2.3.2.png)